ggold7046/pytorch/README.md

 ##### Adjust Build Options (Optional)

-You can adjust the configuration of cmake variables optionally (without building first), by doing the following.
-For example, adjusting the pre-detected directories for CuDNN or BLAS can be done with such a step.
+You can adjust the configuration of cmake variables optionally (without building first) by doing the following: For example, adjusting the pre-detected directories for CuDNN or BLAS can be done with such a step.

 On Linux